Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-as-references.md

 Notice that both `names` and `friends` refer to the same object, with updated items in the end.

-Because list arguments passed into a function can be modified during the function execution, they are considered a _mutable_ data type.
+Because list elements passed into a function can be modified during the function execution, lists are considered a _mutable_ data type.
 Integers, strings and float arguments by contrast cannot have their values changed in a function call and are called _immutable data types_.

 <!-- available callout types: info, success, warning, danger, secondary  -->
 ### !callout-info